 Look at the option under General > Multitasking and disable Show Recents.
 When disabled, only apps that add to the dock show up.

 Adding and Removing App icons from your Dock

 As you work with different apps, the dock gets populated with appropriate app icons.
 Since there is only so much real estate available for you on the new dock, you manage which app icons you want to keep on the dock and the ones that you want to remove.

-In order to remove a dock icon, press and hold the app icon on the dock for a quick second and drag it out of the dock to your iPad main screen.
+To remove a dock icon, press and hold the app icon on the dock for a quick second and drag it out of the dock to your iPad main screen.

 Adding the app icons into your dock works the same way as well.
 Drag an app icon and drop it on the dock to get it added.
 When the app icon is in a folder on the main screen, this feature doesn’t work.
-The app icon needs to be separate on the main screen in order to be added to the dock.
+The app icon needs to be separate on the main screen to be added to the dock.

 Similarly, you can drag and drop the app icons on the dock to rearrange it in the order that you would like.
-The thing to keep in mind is that if you press for too long the app deletes functionally with the ‘x’ next to the app icon shows up.
+The thing to keep in mind is that if you press for too long, the app deletes functionally with the ‘x’ next to the app icon shows up.
 You will need to press the Home button to exit out of it.